mxcom/KI-und-Wissenschaftliches-Arbeiten/README.md

 ## Usage

-To view the compiled academic paper, presentation, or flashcards, simply open the corresponding PDF file (`main.pdf`).
+To view the compiled academic paper, presentation, or flashcards, simply open the corresponding PDF file located in the `paper/`, `presentation/`, or `flashcards/` directory.
+Alternatively, you can download the PDF files from the [Releases](https://github.com/mxcom/KI-und-Wissenschaftliches-Arbeiten/releases) page.

 For the presentation, the NXYZBeamerTheme was used with slight modifications.
 The theme can be found [here](https://github.com/NicklasXYZ/NXYZBeamerTheme).